nbarbettini/little-aspnetcore-book/chapters/mvc-basics/add-service-class.md

 The `Task` type is similar to a future or a promise, and it's used here because this method will be **asynchronous**.
 In other words, the method may not be able to return the list of to-do items right away because it needs to go talk to the database first.
 (More on this later.)

 Now that the interface is defined, you're ready to create the actual service class.
-I'll cover database code in depth in chapter 5, so for now you'll just fake it and return hard-coded values:
+I'll cover database code in depth in the *Use a database* chapter, but for now you'll just fake it and return hard-coded values:

 **`Services/FakeTodoItemService.cs`**